jason-woolf/DesmosPlayer/README.md

 Install the file desmosPlayer.user.js in your browser using your favorite script manager and make sure the installed script is enabled.
 Typically (e.g. with Tampermonkey installed) this is done by clicking on the file name above, then clicking "Raw" and then "Install".
 Then navigate to any Desmos calculator graph.

 ## Usage
 To initialize the system, you will need to call the function desmosPlayer() with an array of instructions.
 This can be done either by adding the call in the installed script itself, or by putting the same JavaScript code in the graph itself as a "note".
-See below for complete details on how to write the instructions.
+See the **Documentation** section below for complete details on how to write the instructions.
 Once initialized, there will be some new buttons next to the "Save" button above the graph.
 These include "Start", "Reset" and "Step" buttons, which control the execution of the instructions.

 ## Examples / Demos
 To quickly give this a try, install the script in your browser and then visit these graphs: